Do NDAs Expire? Understanding the Duration of NDAs

 Keeping up the pace

 The rapid pace of technological advancements introduces both opportunities and challenges to NDA enforcement.
 On one hand, technological solutions facilitate the monitoring and protection of digital information.
-On the other, the same technologies can enhance the capabilities of potential infringers, necessitating continuous vigilance and adaptation in the realm of confidentiality.
+On the other hand, the same technologies can enhance the capabilities of potential infringers, necessitating continuous vigilance and adaptation in the realm of confidentiality.

 Either way, technology has a profound impact on the duration of NDAs, influencing how long these agreements last and the factors that contribute to their temporal dimensions.
 Several technological advancements contribute to shaping the lifespan of NDAs in various ways, including through efficient lifecycle management.